theyakka/ystore/README.md

 ### What kind of use cases are people using ystore for?

-We've been using it for things like environment parsing, configuration file loading, parsing network json responses, and a whole bunch of other things. ystore is really useful whenever you're trying to bring together a variety of different data sources for easy retrieval / manipulation.
+We've been using it for things like environment parsing, configuration file loading, parsing network json responses, and a lot of other things. ystore is really useful whenever you're trying to bring together a variety of different data sources for easy retrieval / manipulation.

 ### Is it production ready?